yohoadam/actorsHITS-1/README.md

 Movies in IMDb contain data about the cast list, directors, genres, rating, and number of rating votes by users, among other categories.
 This program looks up every actor/actress in the database and selected information about every film in which he/she starred.
 Every actor/actress is then given, using a hubs and authorities algorithm, a weighted score based on the rating for every film genre in which they appear.
 Each genre is then sorted by these ratings, determining the top-rated actors/actresses of every genre.

 ## Directories
+### algorithm/
+Contains scripts for running HITS on some provided corpus of actor data, as well as unit tests for the algorithm.

+### crawler/
+Contains scripts used to compile movie and actor information from a local PostgreSQL database.

 ### actor_blocks/
 Contains all actor data collected from the database in 100,000 ID blocks.
 This data includes the extended movie information for every movie in which every actor has appeared.
 Thus, a considerable amount of redundant movie information is recorded.